neuefische/web-exercises/sessions/js-loops/for-stars/README.md

 #### Part 2.2 Add Rating

-No we can write the `fillStars` function:
+Now we can write the `fillStars` function:

 - create a for loop with five iterations (as in part 1)
 - check if the counter variable is less or equal to `indexToFill`